 Disadvantages of hydro-power

-Construction of huge dams does involve legal and financial problems, many projects have stopped in the past becasue of internal politics.
+Construction of huge dams does involve legal and financial problems.
+Many projects have stopped in the past as a consequence of political pressures.

-Sometimes people have to sacrifice their agricultural, residential land if the government brings an order.
+Sometimes people have to sacrifice their agricultural, residential land if the government impose legal order in its favour.
 One such example is severe opposition to the construction of the Tehri dam on the coastal area of river Ganga because of such problems.

 3. Biogas and its advantages

 It is one of the most economical and safe source of energy for domestic use.
 Biogas is generated by using biomass produced by agricultural and animal wastes.
 Some of them are cattle dung, firewood, sewage, dry leaves, stems, etc. Biogas contains 75% of Methane which is one of the important fuel used in many domestic settings.
 Burningorganic matter neither produces heavy smoke nor the ash, hence, it is eco-friendly.
 In the earlier days, biomass used to generate a lot of smoke but with the advent of technology, smoke emission from the gobar gas units has been controlled effectively.
 Charcoal is the best raw material used for biogas production as it does not contain water or other volatile material that can form heavy smoke.
 The sludge produced from biogas is one of the useful and productive compost as it is bvery rich in nitrogen and phosphorous.

 Biogas unit has a reservoir into which dung is poured through a pipe-like structure.
 The raw materials are allowed to decay.
 The bottom of the reservoir has an outlet that receives the gas produced from the plant. the outlet is connected to an external channel to receive the gas.
 The Bio-gas is stored in the gas tank from which they are drawn through pipes for use in a Bio-gas plant.
 The large scale use of Bio-wastes & sewage material provides a safe and efficient waste-disposal system besides supplying energy and manure.